Calorescence

 The following is another laboratory illustration of calorescence.
 In a flame of pure hydrogen burning in oxygen, the hydrogen chemically combines with the oxygen to form water (H2O) plus a lot of heat is produced.
 This heat is a radiant emission from the newly formed water molecules.
 That is, the heat is thermal radiation whose particular set of radiant frequencies is uniquely characteristic of water molecules, as determined by emission spectroscopy.
-Water molecules have very little emission in the visible portion of the spectrum at any temperature (c.f. spectral absorption of water).
+Water molecules have very little emission in the visible portion of the spectrum at any temperature (cf. spectral absorption of water).
 The temperature of the hydrogen flame is more than 2000 degrees Celsius.
 If a piece of platinum is placed in the flame, the platinum will become "white hot" and give out a bright light.
 The platinum thus absorbs radiation having the spectral profile of water, and emits radiation having the spectral profile of platinum.
 (The platinum also picks up heat from collisions with moving gas molecules).

 The term calorescence is rarely seen in use today, whereas the term fluorescence is common.
 One reason is that there isn't a physical explanation for calorescence that's specific to calorescence.
 Relatedly, the physical explanations for some types of fluorescence behavior are also explanations for calorescence and the word fluorescence has been preferred and expanded in customary usage to include calorescence.
 Another reason is that there isn't a widely used practical application attached to the word calorescence, whereas there is for fluorescence.
 A related item of physics terminology today is the so-called "Anti-Stokes Shift".
 A Stokes shift refers to molecular absorptions of radiant energy of higher frequencies followed by emissions of lower frequencies; and an anti-Stokes shift refers to absorptions of lower frequencies followed by emissions of higher frequencies.
 With this terminology, practical applications are attached to the term "anti-Stokes photoluminescence" in materials science including semiconductors (see examples).
 Equal terminology in use in laser science is "infrared upconversion", "upconversion luminescence", or simply "upconversion" (see examples).
 This terminology is usually contemplating luminescence, as opposed to incandescence, whereas the word Calorescence belongs to the 19th century when the only known upconversion methods were of the incandescent kind.